Photography mdavid.com.au

 So how many megapixels do you need?

-Serious professional photographers and some fine-art photographers sometimes need to capture very high resolution images and if that’s what they want then good on them.
-But for everyone else including me, my opinion is that you don’t need to worry about it — chances are your camera has more megapixels than you need already.
+Serious professional photographers and some fine-art photographers sometimes need to capture very high resolution images and if that’s what they want then good luck to them.
+But for everyone else including me, my opinion is that you don’t need to worry about it — chances are your camera will have more megapixels than you need already.
 You probably won’t need much more than about 10 or perhaps 15 megapixels.
-That will let you crop your photo down to about 6 megapixels, which is a lot of cropping when you think about it, and it can still look great in print and be much more than enough to look great on screen.
+That will let you crop your photo down to about 6 megapixels, which is chopping quite a lot off your photo when you think about it, and it can still look great in print and be much more than enough to look great on screen.

 Like I said earlier, my current camera captures 18 megapixels.
 I like having 18 megapixels because it lets me crop my images and still retain a lot of sharp detail in sufficient size to print on a decent-sized magazine page.